JWC71/Directions_in_markdown/README.md

 #### 7. Now practice pushing off the ground when the board starts to slow down

 #### 8. Use your ankles and weight on the sides of the board to turn
--Depending on the user more force or less force is needed for turning.
+- Depending on the user more force or less force is needed for turning.
 ![turning](Turn-on-a-Skateboard.jpg)

 #### 9. Place your foot down when the skateboard slows down to brake
 ![brake](brake.jpg)

--Now you got the basics of skateboarding.
+- Now you got the basics of skateboarding.